UKHomeOffice/controlled-substance-licence/README.md

 # Controlled Substance Licence (CSL)

 Controlled Substance Licence (CSL) allows the public to register and apply for a license to handle controlled substances.
+The CSL includes a suite of four forms: Registration, Low THC Cannabis, Controlled Drugs, and Precursor Chemicals.

 ## Description